pujoheadsoft/mockcat/README.md

 spec = do
   it "Verification does not work" do
     mock <- createMock $ "expect arg" |> "return value"
-    -- Apply arguments to stub functions but do not evaluate values let _ = stubFn mock "expect arg" mock `shouldApplyTo` "expect arg"
+    let _ = stubFn mock "expect arg" mock `shouldApplyTo` "expect arg"
 ```